How To Save a Pet from an Abusive Household

 In 2010, the Minnesota legislature responded, amending the state domestic abuse act: Minnesota courts are now able to order relief for victims of abuse who own pets or companion animals.

-Minnesota Domestic Abuse Act
+Getting an Emergency Protective Order Under the Minnesota Domestic Abuse Act

-Orders for Protection are often granted in emergency situations.
-They occur without a hearing, or what the court labels “Ex Parte”—which essentially means “one one’s own.”
+Orders for protection are often granted in emergency situations.
+They occur “ex parte,” meaning a proceeding for the benefit of the party seeking relief without the other party needing to be present in a court hearing.
 An Ex Parte Order for Protection will be ordered if the victim shows:

-Domestic abuse occurred
+- Domestic abuse occurred;

 To obtain additional relief—which includes ordering the protection for a pet—from the court beyond prohibiting contact by the abuser, the victim must request a hearing.
 If the victim is in an emergency situation, the hearing can occur after the court orders an Ex Parte Order for Protection.
-Otherwise, if a court does not believe the situation warrants an emergency Ex Parte Order, the court will schedule a hearing on its own.
+Otherwise, if a court does not believe the situation warrants an emergency Ex Parte Order, it will schedule a hearing on its own.

 Often, victims of domestic abuse have nowhere to live after leaving an abusive relationship.
 Many must temporarily reside in a domestic abuse shelter.
 However, not all shelters will take pets, and victims may not have anyone available to care for their pet.